Central OH-Alternative Investment to Stock Market-Real Estate

 Central OH’s-alternative investment to stock market is what many people are looking at these days.
 The investment definition of Central OH-alternative investment to stock market according to CORI LLC, is an investment in Central OH Real Estate secured by a first position lien and mortgage.

-CORI LLC ( click here for more info ) is offering performing notes to passive investors or Central OH Note Buyers.
-All of the real estate notes are discounted and secured with 30% equity in every property from day one.
+CORI LLC ( click here for more info ) is offering cable funded notes to passive investors or Central OH Note Buyers.
+All of the real estate notes are discounted and secured with 20% equity in every property from day one.
 To learn more about Central OH’s alternative investments to the stock market click here.

 This type of investment is secured by the property itself and the 30% of equity created by rehabbing and improving the property from the distressed state.
 Central OH Real Estate Investment LLC buys unwanted properties and also distressed real estate.
 The property is then rehabbed to the after repair market value of other properties in the area.
 CORI LLC then creates a performing note and sells a partial note in order to recapture the acquisition and rehab costs invested in the property.